-Between 2005-2013 I pursued my doctorate in History and Anthropology in the Program in Science Technology & Society (STS) at the MIT (Massachusetts Institute of Technology) where my research was on the history of technology and the urban environment in colonial Bombay City.
-I completed my dissertation titled Empire’s Metropolis: Money, Time and Space in Colonial Bombay, 1870-1920 and graduated with my PhD in September 2013.
+Between 2005-2013 I pursued my doctorate in History and Anthropology in the Program in Science Technology & Society (STS) at the MIT (Massachusetts Institute of Technology) where I completed my completed and graduated in September 2013.
+I am currently working on a book on the history of technology and globalisation in Mumbai titled Empire’s Metropolis: Money, Time and Space in Colonial Bombay, 1860-1920 based on my PhD research.

 Since 2008, I have been managing partner and co-director of the open source technology collective Topomancy (earlier known as Entropy Free).
 Our clients include the New York Public Library (NYPL) Maps Division, the Library of Congress, and the Harvard University Center for Geographic Analysis (CGA) where I am on the Advisory Board of the Harvard Worldmap Project.
 Topomancy developed and maintains the Map Warper, Digital Gazetteer and Chronology of Places tools and services for libraries, archives and collections.